Pricing and Valuation under the Real-World Measure: The Third Fundamental Theorem of Asset Pricing

-The existence of a risk-neutral measure guarantees that the market is arbitrage free and consistent in the sense of Theorem \ref{Th.: The 3rd FTAP} and Theorem \ref{Th.: Change of numéraire}.
-By contrast, $\mathcal{L}^a(\textbf{F})\neq\emptyset$ only guarantees that there is NFLVR based on $\textbf{F}$ but even a change of numéraire can destroy the local martingale property \citep{DS1995b}.
+The existence of a risk-neutral measure implies that the market is arbitrage free in the sense of Theorem \ref{Th.: The 3rd FTAP}, i.e., that there is NWA with respect to $\textbf{F}$.
+Nonetheless, \citet{Herdegen2014} points out that most no-arbitrage conditions essentially depend on the choice of the numéraire asset.
+For this reason, he refrains from using a numéraire asset and suggests a numéraire-independent modeling framework for financial markets.
+Theorem \ref{Th.: Change of numéraire} at least guarantees that the existence of a risk-neutral measure is invariant under a change of numéraire.
+By contrast, $\mathcal{L}^a(\textbf{F})\neq\emptyset$ only guarantees that there is NFLVR with respect to $\textbf{F}$, but a change of numéraire can destroy the local martingale property \citep{DS1995b}.

+The following theorem provides an equivalent representation of the discounted price process $\{P_t\}$ in terms of the real-world measure $\P$ instead of the risk-neutral measure $\Q$.